 Reward power is quite possibly the greatest motivational instrument.
 If you want to stay really motivated, you need to learn how to reward yourself along the way.
 Images of enjoying a tropical vacation, relaxing over a romantic dinner, or buying a new car, house, or boat may come to your mind when thinking of how to reward yourself after the discipline and effort you muster in the pursuit of your goal.
 Make a list of things you can reward yourself with as a result of your dedication and determination.
 You deserve the best, so why not work diligently in order to enjoy the many benefits you’ve earned?
 You have achieved your goals!
 Reward yourself!

 “I never sought success in order to get fame and money; it’s the talent and the passion that count in success.”

 Everyone has the power to unleash personal motivation.
 Perform a few of these powerful habits to fuel your inner fire.
-You’ll discover an increase in your ability to take more action to get what you want.
+Let go of your bad habits and focus on your personal development; You’ll discover unlimited access to self-motivation.
+This will increase your ability to take more action to get what you want.